luos/nova-latency-scheduler/README.md

 # nova-latency-scheduler

-This repository implements a nova scheduler filter to take account network health data into.
+This repository implements a nova scheduler filter to use network health data for VM scheduling.

 There is also an implementation which makes this available in heat.